6-oxohexanoate dehydrogenase

-The 3 substrates of this enzyme are 6-oxohexanoate, NADP^{+}, and H_{2}O, whereas its 3 products are adipate, NADPH, and H^{+}.
+The three substrates of this enzyme are 6-oxohexanoic acid, oxidised nicotinamide adenine dinucleotide phosphate (NADP^{+}), and water.
+Its products are adipic acid, reduced NADPH, and a proton.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the aldehyde or oxo group of donor with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is 6-oxohexanoate:NADP+ oxidoreductase.
-This enzyme participates in caprolactam degradation.
+This enzyme is involved in cyclohexanol degradation in Acinetobacter.